skoji/noramark/README.md

 ## noramark-mode.el

 Experimental implementation of noramark major mode is available here.
-It only provides font-lock for NoraMark syntax and support for outline-minor-mode for the present.
+It provides font-lock for NoraMark syntax and supports outline-minor-mode for the present.

 https://github.com/skoji/noramark/blob/master/emacs-mode/noramark-mode.el